carlossando/RoboticArmWithVision/README.md

 # Pick and Place Vision-Guided Robotic Arm
 Kinematic 2D 2 link arm for pick and place controlled by a color blob detected by an Image processing algorithm.
+The program is modified to record the data: the tracker imput, the block position and the gripper state, this in order to create a dataset to train a machine learning algorithm( work in progress).

 ![image](https://user-images.githubusercontent.com/29716233/136808799-4d03863d-6508-4bb3-a105-9fadffd595cb.png)